-Join Garrick Chow for an in-depth discussion in this video Internet Radio, part of Up and Running with iTunes 12.
+Join Garrick Chow for an in-depth discussion in this video Internet Radio, part of Learning iTunes 12.

 - In this movie I want to give you a quick demo…and explanation of the internet radio listing…you can find in the Source menu here.…This is a feature that's been in iTunes…for a long, long time now,…and basically it allows you to listen to…streaming internet radio.…There are thousands of radio internet stations out there…and to listen to most of them…you have to go to a specific website,…start the station streaming,…and then leave your browser window open…to continue listening to the station.…But instead of using your web browser,…consider using iTunes to listen to internet radio.…iTunes provides access to a huge collection of stations…and internet radio provides…a nice alternative from traditional radio.…